Warrick Holdman: Professional career

-Holdman was drafted in the 1999 NFL Draft by the Chicago Bears.
+Holdman was selected in the 1999 NFL draft by the Chicago Bears.
 That year, Holdman started as nickel linebacker and on special teams before landing a starting spot on the weak side.
 He played in all 16 games, and had 75 tackles.
 He also had two sacks, two forced fumbles, one fumble recovery and 11 special teams tackles.
 Holdman had a superb sophomore season in 2000, in which he had 87 tackles.
 He also added nine tackles on special teams.
 In 2001, Holdman came back strong after rehabilitating his injured left knee, starting 15 of 16 games, recording a career-high 145 tackles and three forced fumbles.
 Unfortunately, in 2002, he started the first four games before suffering a season-ending right knee injury.
 In his fifth season with the Bears in 2003, he returned from a knee injury to start 13 games and totaled 79 tackles.
 Holdman was then traded to the Cleveland Browns in 2004, where he appeared in all 16 games, starting 14, and posted 110 tackles, a half sack and three pass breakups.
 He then moved to the Washington Redskins in 2005, where he played in 14 games, starting 7 of them.
 On April 26, 2007, he signed a one-year deal with the Broncos.
-On February 11, 2008 the Broncos released him.
+On February 11, 2008, the Broncos released him.